boyter/boyter.org/content/posts/sloc-cloc-code-revisited.md

 index += offsetJump
 {{</highlight>}}

 Just commenting out this and I got `scc` to report the correct number of lines.
+Ouch.
+Turns out I made a booboo.
+That was rather stupid of me.

-Still issues with the rest of the stats but I turned my attention to the tokei test suite and the simpler examples it had.
+I Still issues with the rest of the stats but was happy with progress.
+I then turned my attention to the tokei test suite and the simpler examples it had to verify correct output.
 The author of `tokei` suggested just using the test suite from `tokei` https://www.reddit.com/r/rust/comments/99e4tq/reading_files_quickly_in_rust/ so it seemed like a good idea.
 Also how could I be so stupid as to introduce this bug from day one and not notice it?

-*Bargining/Self-Blame: Stage two of software debugging.*
+### Anger: Stage three of software debugging.

 I turned my attention to this example from the tokei codebase written in Java.